JohnnyXavier/johnnyxavier.github.io/pages/about.md

 * To track some info that was hard to come by over the net
 * To practice a few topics by trying to explain them
-* To share a few findings I found when trying to figure out some strange problems
+* To share a few findings I came across when trying to figure out some strange problems

 Feel free to share, use and modify any or all pieces of code or procedures you find here.<br>
 Mind that no solution proposed here is a definite solution, or the best solution